WinQuota home

 Q: Can I use custom notifications?

-A: Yes, and without limitations.
+A: Yes, without any limitations.

-Q: Does the notification work in sandbox?
+Q: Does notifications work in sandbox?

 A: Yes, every program works with credentials of standard user with minimal rights.
 You are able to escalate rights for a user at your own risk.